bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

 =======

-If you have a lot of load on your system or need increased resilience, then you should consider running the Axon Ivy Engine in a Cluster.
+If you have a lot of load on your system or need increased resilience, then you should consider running the Axon Ivy Engine in a Cluster (Axon Ivy Engine Enterprise Edition).
 This has two has two major advantages:

 * **Performance and scalability**:
   An Axon Ivy Engine Enterprise Edition can serve more clients than the